ianfnelson/blog.iannelson.uk/content/posts/2020-12-18-12-books-i-most-enjoyed-reading-in-2020.md

 [Sorry I’m Late, I Didn’t Want To Come: An Introvert’s Year of Living Dangerously][4] by Jessica Pan

 As a fellow introvert, I naturally found many of Pan’s tales of self-enforced extroversion butt-clenchingly cringy.
-But there’s no denying that they were also hugely entertaining and perhaps, just perhaps, also offer evidence that occasionally saying &#8220;yes&#8221; and getting oneself &#8220;out there&#8221; might lead to a more fulfilling life.
+But there’s no denying that they were also hugely entertaining and perhaps, just perhaps, also offer evidence that occasionally saying “yes” and getting oneself “out there” might lead to a more fulfilling life.

 Don’t get me wrong; I don’t plan to try stand up comedy or improv any time soon.
 But I might be open to the idea of making occasional smalltalk with my neighbours.
 Maybe.<figure class="kg-card kg-image-card">